 RESTORE proposed solution:

 The virtual pilot will integrate a specifically optimized RESTORE energy storage unit.
 The existing parabolic trough solar collector field can then charge the TCES system during summer months.
-Residual heat from industry or excess low-temperature heat from solar collectors in the district is used to efficiently store off-peak cheap electricity.
+Besides, residual heat from industry or excess low-temperature heat from solar collectors in the district serves to efficiently store off-peak cheap electricity.

 RESTORE proposed solution Brønderslev